 To truly grasp the depth of baseball, one must unearth its rich history.
 Baseball has been played for centuries, and its impact on American culture continues to this day.
 As one delves into its past, they will discover a tale of many years that have shaped the game into what it is today.

-See Also: What is a Double Steal?
-Unlocking the Secrets of Baseball's Sneakiest Move
+See Also: What is a Can of Corn: Unveiling the Tasty Secrets

 As it stands, baseball is a beloved pastime that has transcended generations.
 Its roots stretch back to the early 19th century, when the game was first codified.
 Since then, it has seen some of the most iconic moments in sports history, from Babe Ruth’s legendary home runs to Jackie Robinson’s barrier-breaking debut.